tmcleroy/barter/notes.md

 # bugs
+- when a new instance of createProposalAndCommentView is created, `this.views` is set to what it was in the last instance
 - tags on requests should be displayed in the order they were added by the creator of the request

 # Requests